Bowery/website/markdown/DOCUMENTATION.md

 ## Database

 BoweryDB is more of a data management application then a database.
 It analyses access paterns to cache commonly used data and knows when you make updates in your code to make sure the cache is never stale.
-All that matters from the developers point of view is the code they use to interact with it.
+All that matters from the developers' point of view is the code they use to interact with it.

 ### Schemas